 - We provide a range of professional services for children, adolescents and families.

 AEDC provides evidence-based early intervention programs following Australian Government’s ‘Guidelines for Good Practice’.
-There’s a huge range of interventions for ASD; from behaviour based (e.g. Applied Behaviour Analysis) to development based intervention approaches and combined intervention approaches (e.g. Early Start Denver Model).
+There are a huge range of interventions for ASD; from behaviour based (e.g. Applied Behaviour Analysis) to development based intervention approaches and combined intervention approaches (e.g. Early Start Denver Model).

 AEDC therapists are able to work with your child, their strengths and areas needing support, beyond their diagnoses.
 We aim to empower parents to better engage and teach your child, and collaborate with childcare centres and other professionals.

-AEDC provides Social Skills Training to assist your child to learn how to act in different social situations, from interacting with the family doctor when they visit, to playing with friends at school.
-Social Skills Training is applied through role-playing, social stories, visual prompts and video modelling.
+AEDC provides Social Skills Training is applied through role-playing, social stories, visual prompts and video modelling.

 We run Social Skills Training Groups during school terms to assist your child to generalise their skills with peers of similar age and ability.